clhperry/graduate/README.md

 # Graduate
-A helper based on Django and PostgreSQL that shows graduation requirements for university students (currently limited to HKUST SBM students)
+A helper based on Django and PostgreSQL that shows graduation requirements for university students (currently limited to HKUST Business students)